Bajreshwari Mata Temple, Kangra: Temple structure

 The main gate entrance has a Nagarkhana or drum house and is built similar to the Bassein fort entrance.
 The temple is also surrounded by a stone wall like a fort.

 Inside the main area Goddess Vajreshvari is present in the form of Pindi.
 The temple also have a small temple of Bhairav.
 In front of the main temple an idol of Dhayanu Bhagat is also present.
 He had offered his head to the Goddess at the time of Akbar.
 The present structure has three tombs in it, which is unique in itself.

-Temple festivals
+Festivals

+The temple celebrates the festival of Navratri with great fervor, attracting thousands of devotees.
+Rituals during this period are associated with the worship of the goddess in her Vajreshwari form, invoking her as the destroyer of evil forces.

 Makar Sankranti, which comes in second week of January, is also celebrated in the temple.
 Legend says that after killing Mahishasura in the battle, Devi had got some injuries.
-To heel those injuries Goddess had applied butter on her body, in Nagarkot.
+To heal those injuries Goddess had applied butter on her body, in Nagarkot.
 Thus to mark this day, the Pindi of Goddess is covered with butter and the festival is celebrated for a week in the temple.

+Tantric rituals, symbolic of the Shakti Peetha tradition, are also occasionally performed by ascetic groups during these festivals.